 All the children who are resident in our refuge normally go to the El Dorado School, the neighbouring school – attending either for the morning or the afternoon sessions depending on their age.
 They are supported by Project Peru in the purchase or provision of educational materials, buying school uniforms and paying the obligatory annual matriculation fee for each child.
 This is a considerable expense at the start of each school year in March.
 Uniform designs can vary over the years.

-During the whole of the 2020 school year all schools were closed and we ran a virtual education system inside the refuge.
+During the whole of the 2020 and 2021 school year all schools in Peru were closed and we had to run a virtual education system inside the refuge.
 See also the news item on virtual schooling.